rikarnob/Fetch-Brands-Assignment/README.md

 •	Top Brand Performance: I've been able to identify the top 5 brands by receipts scanned.
 I took the liberty of slicing the data by “rewardsGroup” as well as “brandCode” -

 Top 5 by receipts scanned by rewardsGroup
-•	OSCAR MAYER LUNCH MEAT
+* OSCAR MAYER LUNCH MEAT
-•	SARGENTO RICOTTA CHEESE
+* SARGENTO RICOTTA CHEESE
-•	ANNIE'S HOMEGROWN MULTI-SERVING MAC & CHEESE
+* ANNIE'S HOMEGROWN MULTI-SERVING MAC & CHEESE
-•	SARGENTO NATURAL SHREDDED CHEESE 6OZ OR LARGER
+* SARGENTO NATURAL SHREDDED CHEESE 6OZ OR LARGER
-•	SARGENTO STRING OR STICK CHEESE
+* SARGENTO STRING OR STICK CHEESE

 Top 5 receipt scanned by brandCode
-•	HY-VEE
+* HY-VEE
-•	BRAND (
+* BRAND (*my guess is this isn't a brand but either a generic placeholder or a mislabeling. either way, let me know how this should be handled**)
-•	KRAFT
+* KRAFT
-•	HIDDEN VALLEY
+* HIDDEN VALLEY
-•	KNORR
+* KNORR

 •	Comparison of last few months of receipts scanned: the latest month and the second latest month only have Duncan Hines Cake mix in common.
 Aggregation here was a challenge since the latest month (Mar-21) had NULLs in the rewardsGroup column.
 As a workaround, I used the 2nd and 3rd latest month (labeled latest and 2nd latest for which we have data).